-Yes, you can look for the easy choices like adding a new line to hope to grow your sales.
+Yes, you can look for easy choices, like adding a new line to grow your sales.
 You can buy a bunch of iPads to keep track of stock and offer BOPIS.
-You can try most any new shiny object.
+You can try almost any new shiny object.
 (Remember when everyone but me touted Groupon as the best way to market their business?)

-But in the end, just building a taller tower without fixing the fundamentals makes you even more vulnerable to Amazon who represented 40+% of online sales last fall.
+But in the end, just building a taller tower without fixing the fundamentals makes you even more vulnerable to Amazon and its online sales stats.

 There’s no choice worth making that doesn't make you question why you do things a certain way, say things a certain way, or allow certain things because change can produce short-term stress and anxiety in exchange for a long-term benefit.

 And remember, you always have a choice between being stuck and moving forward.

 Stay focused and continually address these seven critical areas and you’ll have the ability to grow your retail sales and survive.
 And as you get really good at it, thrive in the face of an always-on consumer.